jwreagor/k8s-bare-metal/README.md

 ## Provision infrastructure using Terraform

-1. Create input variables for Terraform within `.terraform.vars`.
+1. Create input variables for Terraform within `.terraform.vars` by copying the sample `.terraform.vars.example` file.
 1. Configure infrastructure using Terraform `terraform plan`
 1. `terraform apply`

+## Upload assets and restart the cluster

+After we've created our infrastructure we're left with a few files that need to be uploaded to our nodes.
+We'll use a simple shell script to upload them then restart cluster services.
+We do this through the bastion instance.

+Since the configuration files and TLS certs are automatically generated, there's nothing to do but run scp.

+...

 ## Notes